koios-official/lite-node/README.md

 ![Example Image](images/Koios.png)
 # Koios Lite

 Koios Lite is a streamlined version of the Koios ecosystem, designed for efficient data synchronization and querying on the Cardano blockchain.
-This setup uses Docker to create a local environment that mirrors the production setup, making it ideal for development and testing.
+This setup uses Podman to create a local environment that mirrors the production setup, making it ideal for development and testing.

 ## Components